S.O.S. Titanic (1979) – A Review

 The special effects of the sinking itself are pretty dismal – and I’m talking even by 1979 standards.
 The model work is pretty shoddy.
 Some fans speculate that they actually use some colorized shots from A Night To Remember during the sinking scenes.
 I couldn’t say for sure while watching it, but if true it’s really, really strange that they would use footage from a 1958 film.

 It really says something that twenty years later the effects of the Titanic sinking from that movie was something they couldn’t improve on.
 Unless they were just trying to save money.

-I suspect this tv movie must of partially came about because of the disaster craze that had gripped the decade.
+I suspect this tv movie must of partially came about because of the disaster craze that had gripped the decade of the 1970s.
 The Titanic story is tailor-made to fit in with that.
 The story has always fascinated people and along with the popularity of disaster movies at the time it seems like a given Titanic would have an updated retelling at that point.

 I happened to catch this on the Decades Network, which was marking the anniversary of the Titanic sinking.
 Supposedly S.O.S.
 Titanic was originally 140 minutes when it debuted on television, but today the only version available is a edited down 109 minute cut.
 I’m not sure if the longer cut is any better, but I can’t say I’d recommend this.

 Maybe if you’re a hardcore Titanic buff it’s worth a watch, but really don’t expect much.
 You’d be much better off watching A Night To Remember again, which I still think is the best movie about the disaster.